Creamy chicken and vegetables, flaky biscuits, and only one pan! This skillet chicken pot pie is comfort food at its best!

-- If you don’t have a large oven proof skillet, you could make the chicken mixture in a regular skillet.
+- If you don’t have a large oven proof skillet, you can make the chicken mixture in a regular skillet.
 Pour the chicken mixture into a 9×13 baking dish, place the biscuits on top, and bake.
 You’ll have one more dish to wash but your chicken pot pie will taste just the same.

 How to reheat leftovers of this recipe:

 If you have leftovers, the best way to reheat this chicken pot pie with biscuits is to heat leftovers in the oven (or toaster oven) for 20 minutes or so, or until the chicken mixture is good and hot.
 You may want to cover the biscuits with foil to keep them from over browning.
 You can also heat leftovers in the microwave but the biscuits won’t be quite as good.